 The fifth stanza concludes the first half of the poem and the comparison to the Garden of Eden.
-In these lines the wife refers to the “apple” that “reddens” on the tree.
-It is represents the truth of an argument that no one can win.
+In these lines, the wife refers to the “apple” that “reddens” on the tree.
+It represents the truth of an argument that no one can win.
 She tells her husband that no one should attempt to “pry” it from its branches.
 This refers specifically to her own situation.
 The speaker has no desire to join Eve in the ranks of women who have lost their “Edens.”

 Be a god and hold me